crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v3.1.9 (2025-08-14):**
+    * **Status:** In Progress - BLOCKED.
+    * **Milestone:** All pBIOS diagnostic tools (`Noise Analysis`, `Drift Trending`) have been stabilized.
+All known UI freezes have been resolved.
+    * **Fix (Stable):** Resolved persistent UI freezes in the `Noise Analysis` and `Drift Trending` screens by enforcing a consistent, stable `22ms` timing interval for all high-frequency data acquisition loops.
+This prevents the `dataTask` from starving the `uiTask` and respects the RTOS scheduler.
+    * **Architecture:** Refactored the firmware to centralize all probe power management (`ACTIVE`/`DORMANT`) into a single controller within the `dataTask` in `main.cpp`.
+This is a significant architectural improvement that increases robustness and separation of concerns.
+    * **Issue (Critical, Unresolved):** A fundamental, low-level fault persists, preventing any files from being written to the SD card.
+The card remains empty despite multiple, architecturally sound attempts to fix the issue (atomic writes, initialization-time provisioning, SPI bus priming).
+    * **Issue (Critical, Unresolved):** The `Auto-Tuner` feature remains non-functional and freezes the system, likely due to the same underlying SPI bus contention issue that is affecting the SD card.
+This is the primary blocker for all future development.

 * **v3.1.8 (2025-08-14):**
     * **Status:** Complete.
     * **Milestone:** All known pBIOS stability issues have been resolved.
 The data processing pipeline and diagnostic tools are now fully functional and robust.